StrangeRanger/StrangeRanger/README.md

 ## Notable Repos/Projects

-Below is a list of projects and repositories I've worked on, that I consider to be particularly noteworthy or have had a significant impact on my learning and development.
+Below is a list of projects and repositories I've worked on that I consider particularly noteworthy or have significantly impacted my learning and development.
 Each project showcases different skills and areas of interest in software development and cyber security.

 <div align="center">